 1. New believers need a vital relationship with God.
 It will enable them to stand firm and take action.
 Knowing Jesus can become the most exciting relationship a new believer has.

 - They will need assurance of salvation (I John 5:11-13).
 Affirm that they have been completely forgiven and accepted by God (Ephesians 1:7).

 - They need to know God by studying the Bible, which is the primary way God communicates with us.
 The goal is to teach them how to feed themselves, discovering God's plans and provisions in the Bible (2 Timothy 3:16,17).
 This will make them dependent on God, not just on others.

-- They need to communicate with God through prayer — sharing their thoughts, needs and desires to do His will (Philippians 4:6,7).
+- They need to communicate with God through prayer — sharing their thoughts, needs and desire to do his will (Philippians 4:6,7).

-- They need to know how to maintain their fellowship with God by dealing with sin (I John 1:9) and appropriating the filling of the Holy Spirit (Ephesians 5:18).
-The Spirit-Filled Life is an excellent resource for helping them to rely on God daily.
+- They need to know how to maintain their fellowship with God by dealing with sin (I John 1:9) and appropriating the filling of the Holy Spirit by faith (Ephesians 5:18).
+The Spirit-Filled Life is an excellent resource for helping them learn to rely on God daily.

 How to Choose a Church is a great resource to help them figure out where to connect.

 3. New believers need relationships with non-Christians.
 Becoming a Christian doesn’t mean they have to trade in all their “heathen” friends for Christian ones.
 They can maintain many of the same relationships, but must choose wisely about where and when to meet so they don’t end up making compromises.
 Encourage them to discover and learn to share their testimony of faith.
 If they start sharing Christ early in their walk with Jesus, it will become a more natural part of their Christian experience.
 When they start leading others to Christ, spiritual multiplication happens, transforming many more lives.